elijahverhoff/elijahverhoff.github.io/_projects/jetbot/index.md

 - The marker pose relative to the camera frame.
 - The velocity commands being published to the robot.

 In practice, the Jetbot successfully orients itself toward a printed AR tag and drives forward until it reaches the target distance.
-The project demonstrates an end-to-end perception and control pipeline on an embedded platform, and serves as a foundation for more advanced behaviors such as multi-marker navigation or integration with additional localization sources.
+The project demonstrates a full-cycle perception and control pipeline on an embedded platform, and serves as a foundation for learning more advanced behaviors such as multi-marker navigation or integration with additional localization sources.

 ### Demo